neuralinterfaces/neurosys/README.md

-# Neurosys 🖥️
+# Neurosys SDK
-Neurosys is a desktop application that provides real-time neurofeedback using a system overlay.
+The Neurosys software suite provides real-time neurofeedback for multiple EEG + fNIRS devices using a system overlay.

-This repository also contains a software development kit (SDK) for building your own system-level neurofeedback applications.
+This repository contains the `neurosys` SDK and a fully-functional [Commoners] application for system-level neurofeedback.

+### Key Application Features
+1. System-level neurofeedback outputs like Brightness, Volume, and Cursor Animation.
+2. Support for multiple EEG devices, including the Muse 2 and the HEGduino.
+3. System tray integration for a seamless user experience.
+4. Modular architecture for easy extension and customization.

+## Getting Started

 > **Note**: You can use the shortcut `Ctrl + q` to quit the application at any time.

-## Key Features
-1. Several brain-responsive outputs, including
-2. Support for multiple biosensing devices, including the Muse 2 headband and the HEGduino.
-3. Modular architecture for easy extension and customization.
-4. System tray integration for seamless user experience.

-## Getting Started
 ### Connecting a Neurofeedback Device
 To connect your device, click on the brain icon in the system tray and select the Connect to Device option from the list.